SoftFever/OrcaSlicer/README.md

         --gcode-arcs        Use G2/G3 commands for native arcs (experimental, not supported by all firmwares)
-        --gcode-comments    Make G-code verbose by adding comments (default: no) --vibration-limit   Limit the frequency of moves on X and Y axes (Hz, set zero to disable;
-                            default: 0)
-        --pressure-advance  Adjust pressure using the experimental advance algorithm (K constant, set zero to disable; default: 0)
+        --gcode-comments    Make G-code verbose by adding comments (default: no) --pressure-advance  Adjust pressure using the experimental advance algorithm (K constant, set zero to disable; default: 0)